NikitaGlukhi/pdp/README.md

-## Pure functions
-You can find example of using pure function in `backend/posts.js, string 11`
+## Levels of abstraction
+You can find User, Post and Likes components in `src/app/core/components` an how they used in app in `src/app/user-profile` and `src/app/main-page` folders

 ## Composition
-The examples of using composition is using RxJS `.pipe()` method in `src/app/main-page/main-page.component.ts` and `src/app/main-page/components/post-details/post-details.component.ts` files
+UserProfile component - `src/app/user-profile/user-profile.component.ts`

+## Prototypes in JS / by reference vs copying
+An example of using prototype and demonstrating difference between using data as reference or value is in `src/app/core/components/user/user.component.ts`

-## First-class functions
+## Interfaces
-The examples of using first-class functions you can find in `src/app/main-page/components/post-details/post-details.component.ts` and `src/app/core/services/posts-api.service.ts` files
+All interfaces you can find in `src/app/core/models`

-## Immutable data structures
+## Classes and Inheritance
-The examples of working with Immutable data structures you can find in `backend/likes.js` and `backend/likes.js` files
+An example of inheritance you can find in `src/app/core/models` where BaseEntity is a parent class for ILike, IPost and IUser

-## Event loop
-Added listener for mouse over/out at `src/app/core/directives/set-underline.directive.ts` directive, that adds/removes css class on hover/out from text

-## Angular routing
-Added routing for each post, you can find configuration of this in `src/app/main-page/main-page-routing.module.ts` file

-## HTTP Requests and REST API Integration
+## Introduction to Web Storages
-Implemented small backend app via Express.JS.
-You can find it in `backend` folder
+You can find storage service with using local/session storages and cookies in `src/app/core/services/storage.service.ts`

+## Cookies, Local/Session storages
+LocalStorage is a single storage for one domain in single browser, that's why it's the best way to store data for user preferences
+Session storage is the same as LocalStorage, but it will be able only for single tab and will be empty after tab was closed.
+This is the good way to implement different scenarios whe user works in parallel tabs
+Cookies is a good way to remember user activity in application and apply specific users's data in new browser

-## TypeScript with Angular
+## Bind/Call/Apply
-Frontend part of application is written by using of Angular.
-You chan check it in `src` folder
+TYhe example of using - `src/app/core/components/post/post.component.ts`